 We both learned French years ago.
-It’s a rich language, so we’re still working with tutors (using italki), and adding word to our vocabulary through words and watching TV shows.
+It’s a rich language, so we’re still working with tutors (using italki), and adding words to our vocabulary through word lists and watching TV shows.

 If we were learning French from scratch, we’d follow this general process.
 The resources below will help with this.

 - Learn to read French.
 Reading French is nearly 100% regular.
 In other words, if you see the letters eau together anywhere in French, be it in beau, eau, or John Favreau, it’ll be pronounced the same.
 Note: the same can’t be said for writing French (you can make the same sound with a few different letter groups).
 A textbook will help with this (see below).